-Most mental health professionals and neurologists agree that the personality of all individuals is made up of personality states which are not distinct or Dissociative.
-Mentally healthy people are less aware of these states because their mind personality states work together to a far greater extent than does someone with dissociative identity disorder.
+Most mental health professionals and neurologists agree that the personality of all individuals is made up of states which are not distinct or dissociative.
+Mentally healthy people are less aware of these states because their states work together to a far greater extent than does someone with dissociative identity disorder.
 (Howell, 2011, p.
 8,88-89)

 The two types of alters

 The parts of the personality that did not integrate due to early childhood abuse are called Apparently Normal Parts (ANP) in one of the three accepted models of etiology called Structural Dissociation. (van der Hart, 2006, p 83-88) The two other accepted models would identify these alters as hosts.
 ANP's (hosts) are not the only alters that act as hosts however.
 In the model of Structural Dissociation the alters that hold trauma memories are called Emotional Parts (EP). (van der Hart, 2006, p 83-88) (Howell, 2011, p.
 59,109-114, 87-88,133-144)